layer3switch/metrilyx-2.0/README.md

 Metrilyx is a web based dashboard engine to OpenTSDB, a time series database used to store large amounts of data.
 It allows for analyzing, cross cutting and viewing of time series data in a simple manner.

 #### Features:
+- **Data Analysis / Metric Operations:** Perform mathematical operations across metrics to create secondary metrics.
+Aggregate data by max, min, mean or any other calculation for further analysis and comparison.
 - **Easy Dashboards:** Create beautiful dashboards simply by dragging and dropping metrics onto graphs.
 Drag n' drop pods, graph, columns and rows to re-arrange the layout.
 Select from a variety of graph types such as spline, area, stacked, pie, and line to view and analyze your data in different days.
-- **Data Analysis:** Perform mathematical operations across metrics to create secondary metrics.
-Aggregate data by max, min, mean or any other calculation for further analysis and comparison.
 - **Event Annotations:** Annotate your graphs with various events occurring in your ecosystem allowing to co-relate spikes and dips in performance graphs with events giving more context.
 - **WebSocket Data Delivery**: Recieve data with a lower protocol overhead using websockets accompanied with per message compression.
 - **Richer Metric Search:** Perform full regular expression searches on metrics and tags,  addressing OpenTSDB's search limitation by allowing the user to perform more complex queries for a better user experience.
 Obtain deeper insight into the available metrics and tags in the environment as well as into the existing systems via the full visibility of tags.